November 11, 2024

 • Does telehealth replace in-person care?

-• Does it lead to more in-person care (if patients aren’t satisfied with their virtual visits)?
+• Does it lead to more in-person care (if the patient's issue wasn't resolved by the virtual visit)?

 • Does it lead to higher costs?